mihkuno/LARDX/README.md

 ### Requirements
 - Python v3 with PIP
-- Zsh or Bash Shell
+- Zsh or Bash Shell (Type `echo "$SHELL"` in the terminal to know your current shell)
 - **Google Chrome** browser with **bard.google.com** is logged in with your account
 > Google Chrome is the only supported browser at the moment